simonleandergrimm/browser-reps/README.md

-# Text Marker Chrome Extension
+# Flashcard Generator Chrome Extension

-A Chrome extension that allows users to select and mark text on webpages for generating Mochi flashcards using Claude AI.
+A Chrome extension that generates flashcards from selected webpage text using Claude AI, and exports them to Mochi.

 ## Features

-- Select text on any webpage to automatically mark it
+- Select text on any webpage and generate flashcards with one keyboard shortcut
-- Process marked text with Claude AI to generate flashcards
+- Uses Claude AI to create high-quality, concise flashcards
-- Edit generated flashcards
+- Edit flashcards before exporting
-- Export flashcards as Markdown for use with Mochi
+- Export directly to Mochi
-- Visual highlighting of marked text

 ## Installation